 Bone Marrow Suppression and Chemotherapy

-The side effects of chemotherapy depend on the type of chemotherapy and the amount
+The side effects of chemotherapy (chemo) depend on the type of chemo.
+They also depend

-given.
-Side effects can be anticipated and managed to help reduce them and provide
+on the amount given.
+Side effects can be planned for and managed.
+This will help reduce

-the best possible experience for the person receiving chemotherapy.
+them and give the best possible experience for the person getting chemo.

 What is bone marrow suppression?

-Nearly all chemotherapy agents suppress the bone marrow.
-This, in turn, causes a reduction
+cells.
+Nearly all chemo medicines suppress the bone marrow.
+This causes the marrow

 What are the symptoms of bone marrow suppression?

-The following are the most common symptoms of bone marrow suppression.
-However, each
+These are the most common symptoms of bone marrow suppression.
+But symptoms may be

 Symptoms of a low red blood cell count may include: